 Install the battery back in the smoke detector.
 The smoke alarm will chirp once to indicate the battery is connected.

 A smoke alarm is necessary to ensure that you and your family are alerted in case of a fire at home.
-Since this is an indispensable means of protection, make sure that your home has adequate number of smoke alarms installed.
+Since this is an indispensable means of protection, make sure that your home has an adequate number of smoke alarms installed.
 This will depend on the size of your house.
 If you reside in Metro Vancouver Area, BC, Canada you can call WireChief Electric and a skilled electrician can provide you with advice on the best locations for smoke alarms in your house.

 A professional Vancouver electrician will help you install the smoke alarms properly and ensure that they do not chirp unnecessarily.
 A correctly installed and working smoke alarm can save lives and properties by alerting you to the risk of a fire.